daniel-lee-wilkinson/energy_mix_optimisation/report.md

 ## 1. Project Goal

-The primary goal of this project is to determine an optimal mix of photovoltaic (PV) solar power, wind power, and grid electricity supply to meet a specified annual energy demand for a given location (primarily Moomba, South Australia).
+The primary goal of this project is to determine an optimal mix of photovoltaic (PV) solar power, wind power, and grid electricity supply to meet a specified annual energy demand for a given location (given the example of Moomba, South Australia).
 The optimization aims to minimize the overall Global Warming Potential (GWP) associated with the energy generation mix, subject to a constraint on the total available land area for PV and wind installations.

 ## 2. Key Questions Addressed